-The Applied Child & Adolescent Psychology: Prevention & Treatment degree program includes valuable hands-on experience through an extensive practicum and a capstone project, allowing you to integrate your classroom knowledge with real-world practice.
+The Master of Arts is Applied Child & Adolescent Psychology: Prevention & Treatment degree program includes valuable hands-on experience through an extensive practicum and a capstone project, allowing you to integrate your classroom knowledge with real-world practice.

 In this supervised clinical experience, you’ll get a chance to apply your classroom learning to a mental health or community setting where children and adolescents with mental health concerns are being treated.
 You'll work under the guidance of a clinical supervisor, such as a psychologist, social worker, counselor or related professional.